List of commercial failures in video and arcade games

-The list of commercial failures in video games includes any video game software on any platform, and any video game console hardware, of all time.
 As a hit-driven business, the great majority of the video game industry's software releases have been commercial disappointments.
 In the early 21st century, industry commentators made these general estimates: 10% of published games generated 90% of revenue; that around 3% of PC games and 15% of console games have global sales of more than 100,000 units per year, with even this level insufficient to make high-budget games profitable; and that about 20% of games make any profit.
+Within years after Steam relaxed limits on which games could be digitally distributed on its service, they reported that around 80% of games failed to reach $5000 in revenue in their first two weeks of sales.

 Some of these failure events have drastically changed the video game market since its origin in the late 1970s.
 For example, the failure of E.T. contributed to the video game crash of 1983.
 Some games, though commercial failures, are well received by certain groups of gamers and are considered cult games.

-Video game hardware failures

-32X

-Unveiled by Sega at June 1994's Consumer Electronics Show, the 32X was later described as the "poor man's entry into 'next generation' games."
-The product was originally conceived as an entirely new console by Sega Enterprises and positioned as an inexpensive alternative for gamers into the 32-bit era, but at the suggestion of Sega of America research and development head Joe Miller, the console was converted into an add-on to the existing Mega Drive/Genesis and made more powerful, with two 32-bit central processing unit chips and a 3D graphics processor.
-Nevertheless, the console failed to attract either developers or consumers as the Sega Saturn had already been announced for release the next year.
-In part because of this, and also to rush the 32X to market before the holiday season in 1994, the 32X suffered from a poor library of titles, including Mega Drive/Genesis ports with improvements to the number of colors that appeared on screen.
-Originally released at US$159, Sega dropped the price to $99 in only a few months and ultimately cleared the remaining inventory at $19.95.
-About 665,000 units were sold.